 Government measurers to mitigate the crisis have so far been inadequate, with the Building Safety Fund limited to buildings over 18m high.
 The logic of this strategy would appear to be that lower rise buildings aren’t such a safety risk.
 Unfortunately, insurers and mortgages companies don’t agree.
 With the Government promising to fix the cladding crisis earlier in the year, further measures will be needed if they are to grasp the scale of the problem.

-For further information on combustible cladding and buildings insurance, the EWS1 Survey process or advice in respect of your obligations as a building developer or manager, please contact :
+For further information on PAS9980, EWS1 forms or advice in respect of your obligations as a building owner, developer or manager, please contact :